-As the institution is an affiliated college under West Bengal State University (WBSU), examinations are conducted by WBSU at the end of each academic year.
-College informs students regarding the university notification about examinations from time to time through student notice board, departmental notice boards and college website All the departments conduct mid-term examinations and test examination is conducted centrally by the examination subcommittee of the college.
+As the institution is an affiliated college under West Bengal State University (WBSU), examinations are conducted by WBSU at the end of each academic year/semester.
+College informs students regarding the university notification about examinations from time to time through student notice board, departmental notice boards and college website All the departments conduct mid-term examinations and internal assessment following the university guideline and test examination is conducted centrally by the examination subcommittee of the college.
 Tentative dates of mid-term and test examinations are provided in the proposed academic calendar framed at the inception of each academic session http://apccollege.ac.in/index.php?option=com_content&view=article&id=413&Itemid =0